MattHeffNT/Kaytetyemoji-/README.md

 You will need Android Studio (including all the respective Java libraries, sdks etc) to develop for Android and X-code etc to develop for IOS.

-Ionic has its own <a href='https://ionicframework.com/docs/'>documentation </a> so any Ionic based solutions should be at there.
+Ionic has its own <a href='https://ionicframework.com/docs/'>documentation </a> so any Ionic based solutions should be there.

 To install and run this source code you will need to install the Ionic CLI  `npm install -g @ionic/cli`